-Teen Shooter Arrested Who Killed One, Injured Two, at Florida High School Football Game
+Teen Shooter Who Allegedly Killed One, Injured Two, At Florida High School Football Game Is Arrested

-More than 4,000 spectators were at a foot ball game, the season opener, at William M. Raines High School in Jacksonville, Florida on the evening of August 24th.
+More than 4,000 spectators were at the season opening football game at William M. Raines High School in Jacksonville, Florida, on the evening of August 24.
 By the end of the night, three had been shot, leaving one dead at the site and two injured.
 Those injured were transported to a hospital.

-Jacksonville Mayor Lenny Curry released the following statement to Action News Jax the day after the deadly shooting:
+Jacksonville Mayor Lenny Curry released the following statement to Action News Jax the day after the deadly shooting.

-“Last night, a Friday night gathering of sports and community fellowship at a high school was devastated by senseless gang violence….
+“Last night, a Friday night gathering of sports and community fellowship at a high school was devastated by senseless gang violence.
 I have stressed that we must redouble our commitment to showing young people that crime and violence is not the path.”

-It is believed that Howard got into a fight with his main victim, Joerod James Adams, 19, during the game.
-Many fights erupted that night and around fifty police officers were present at the game to help maintain decorum at the event.
-Adams was kicked out of the stands after getting in an altercation and asked to leave the premises.
+It is alleged that Howard got into a fight with his main victim, Joerod James Adams, 19, during the game.
+Many fights erupted that night and around 50 police officers were present at the game to help maintain decorum at the event.
+Adams was kicked out of the stands after getting in an altercation and was asked to leave the premises.
 Howard ended up following him out and targeting him, as well as the others, shooting them with a handgun.

-The shooting was caught on film, and so Howard was easily identified and caught red-handed.
+The shooting was caught on film, and Howard was easily identified and caught red-handed.

 “The motive in this case remains under investigation.
 But all three males in this incident have association with known criminal street gang members,” Jacksonville Sheriff Williams told Action News Jax, explaining that gang involvement was still a possible motive for the shooting.